 There were limited ways to reach Balut Island of Sarangani, Davao Occidental and fortunately one of them was through General Santos City.
 Balut Island, being part of the Sarangani Islands, was the main hub of trading on the islands.
 Its neighboring islands Sarangani Island and Olanivan Island were blessed with natural beauties as it was.
 The municipality of Sarangani should not be confused with Sarangani Province, though.
-Checking the map might make you scratch your head as I did but I settled on the notion that whoever thought of naming these places should better have had better reasons of doing so.
+Checking the map might make you scratch your head as I did but I settled on the notion that whoever thought of naming these places should better have had better reasons for doing so.

 We, relative to whoever felt like they were on the big W, joined the outreach program of distributing simple things, mostly school supplies, to the children of Brgy.
 Patuko of Sarangani Island.
 The organizer had an open invitation to anybody interested in the event and we signed on.

 Balut Island was 7-8 hours boat ride from General Santos City.
-The trips were scheduled with a non-flexible day but the hours varied depending on how hectic were the activities in the port.
+The trips were scheduled for a non-flexible day but the hours varied depending on how hectic were the activities in the port.
 The about-a-hundred-capacity boats were the only means of public transport to the island.
 Depending on how we defined ‘remote’, we might consider using the word to describe Sarangani Islands because we had very limited means of access.
-BTW, Sarangani Islands was consisted of Balut Island, Sarangani Island, and Olanivan Island.
+BTW, Sarangani Islands consisted of Balut Island, Sarangani Island, and Olanivan Island.
 If there were islets added to the group then I was out of the loop.

 Olanivan Island was an hour smaller-motorboat ride from Balut Island.
 Crossing the seas of Sarangani Islands, we marveled into its pristine waters.
 Yes, ‘pristine’ was the only way to describe it.
 The unspoilt seas were laden with corals we could see from the boat despite the relative depth of the water.

 Olanivan Island itself was, I perceived, one of the gems of the Islands.
-We were allotted very limited time to marvel on its beauty and we did not waste any.
+We allotted very limited time to marvel at its beauty and we did not waste any.
 As soon as the boat hit shore we were off walking around the islet.
 We had 30 minutes to walk around and we did very quickly.

 The shore of the island was very beautifully filled with the finest sand I had never seen anywhere – not that I had been to so many islands.
-As we walked around though the sand became less fine than where the motorboat docked but equally beautiful and sparsely sprinkled with pink sand believed to be from crushed corals.
+As we walked around though, the sand became less fine than where the motorboat docked but equally beautiful and sparsely sprinkled with pink sand believed to be from crushed corals.
 Driftwoods were everywhere on the shore and they became relevant accessories to balance the reflection of the white sand.
 The water was without question irresistible.
 But that remained a notion based solely on the fact that I alone, from our group, took a dip.
 However, everybody agreed, I believed, that that particular islet was so humid it was scalding despite the cloudy skies.
 Or I was just being overdramatic again.
 Who knows?
 Ha!
 Ha!

 Brgy.
 Patuco, Sarangani Island